Self-Supervised Attention Learning for Depth and Ego-motion Estimation: Baseline architecture and extensions

 Indeed, the set of 3D space transformations $T$ form a Lie group $\mathbb{SE}(3)$; it is represented by linear transformations on homogeneous vectors, $T =[{\bf R,t}] \in \mathbb{SE}(3)$, with the rotation component $\mathbf{R} \in \mathbb{SO}(3),$ and translation component $\:\mathbf{t}\in\mathbb{R}^{3}$.
 For every transformation $T \in \mathbb{SE}(3)$, there is an inverse transformation $T^{-1} \in \mathbb{SE}(3)$, such that $T T^{-1} = I$ (see Figure~\ref{fig:BF}).

 The PoseNet estimates relative pose transformations from a given target to the source frames.
-Therefore, for every pair of neighbour frames $(t-1,t)$, we obtain the forward transformation $\hat{T}_{t-1\rightarrow t}$ as well as the backward one $\hat{T}_{t\rightarrow t-1}$.
+Therefore, for every pair of neighbour frames $(t-1,t)$ or $(t,t+1)$, we obtain the forward transformation $\hat{T}_{t-1\rightarrow t}$ as well as the backward one $\hat{T}_{t\rightarrow t-1}$.
+We can get the two transformations by changing the order of the concatenation images.

 In a general case, for every pair of transformations $\hat{T}_{t\rightarrow s}$ and $\hat{T}_{s\rightarrow t}$, we impose an additional {\it forward-backward} geometric constraint; it requires the product of forward and backward transformations to be as close as possible to the identity matrix $I_{4x4} \in \mathbb{SE}(3)$.
 The corresponding loss is defined over for all pairs of relative pose transformations: